- Offices run at 53% utilization while average peak utilization hits 80%

 - Adjust HVAC and facility services on low-utilization days for immediate energy savings

-- Close specific floors or zones on predictable low-usage days, concentrating employees into smaller footprints
+- Close specific floors or zones on predictable low-usage days, concentrating employees into a smaller footprint

-- Evaluate whether hybrid policies match actual attendance or need adjustment
+- Check whether your hybrid policy matches actual attendance or needs adjusting

-Space allocation measures how your total square footage divides between individual workstations, collaboration spaces, support areas, and amenities.
+Space allocation measures how total square footage divides between individual workstations, collaboration areas, support space, and amenities.

 Learn more

-The eight metrics above form a solid foundation.
-But the teams getting the most value from space utilization tracking also measure these five often-overlooked indicators.
+The eight above form a solid foundation.
+Teams getting the most from utilization tracking also measure these five.

-Ghost bookings are recurring calendar events that block rooms week after week, even though the project ended months ago.
-They're one of the biggest sources of phantom demand in any office.
+Ghost bookings are recurring calendar events that block rooms week after week, long after the project ended.
+They're one of the largest sources of phantom demand in any office.

 Formula: (Booked hours − Attended hours) ÷ Booked hours × 100

 Turnover rate measures the speed at which a space cycles between uses.
-Slow turnover, where a desk sits empty for hours between bookings, suggests inefficient booking processes or cleaning schedules that create unnecessary gaps.
+Slow turnover, where a desk sits empty for hours between bookings, points to inefficient booking rules or cleaning schedules that create unnecessary gaps.

 Formula: (Time between vacancy and next booking) ÷ Available time × 100

-High turnover with consistent utilization indicates your booking system is working well.
+High turnover with consistent utilization means your booking system works.
 Low turnover with low utilization means spaces are available but people aren't finding or booking them.

-Density measures the number of people present per unit of square footage.
-While utilization tells you whether space is used, density tells you whether it's crowded or sparse.
+Density measures how many people occupy a given amount of square footage.
+Utilization tells you whether space is used; density tells you whether it's crowded or sparse.

 Formula: Total number of people present ÷ Total square footage

 The mobility ratio quantifies how many employees share each available desk.
-It's the metric that tells you whether your desk-sharing strategy matches your hybrid attendance patterns.
+It tells you whether your desk sharing ratio matches your attendance pattern.

 Formula: Total employees ÷ Available shared desks

-The gap between your peak and average utilization reveals how much your space demand fluctuates.
-A large gap means you're either overcrowded on peak days or wasting space on quiet days (or both).
+The gap between peak and average utilization shows how much your demand fluctuates.
+A wide gap means you're overcrowded on peak days, wasting space on quiet ones, or both.

 Why traditional measurement methods fall short

 Most organizations collect some form of space data.
-The problem isn't a lack of data; it's the quality and integration of that data.
+The obstacle is quality and integration rather than volume.

 - Single-source reliance: Badge swipes tell you someone entered the building.
 They don't tell you which floor they worked on, whether they used a desk or a meeting room, or how long they stayed.

-- Monthly reporting cycles: Space usage patterns shift weekly.
-Monthly reports miss the granularity needed for real optimization.
+- Monthly reporting cycles: Usage patterns shift weekly.
+Monthly reports miss the granularity that optimization requires.

-- Disconnected systems: Booking data lives in one tool, badge data in another, and WiFi data in a third.
-Without integration, you're comparing incomplete pictures.
+- Disconnected systems: Booking data lives in one tool, badge data in another, WiFi data in a third.
+Without integration you're comparing incomplete pictures.

-The solution is multi-source integration.
-When badge, booking, sensor, and WiFi data feed into a single platform, you get utilization insights accurate enough to drive real estate decisions.
-Gable's office management software consolidates these inputs into real-time dashboards, giving workplace teams a single view across their entire portfolio.
+Multi-source integration is the fix.
+When badge, booking, sensor, and WiFi data feed one platform, utilization insight gets accurate enough to drive real estate decisions.
+Gable's office management software consolidates these inputs into real-time dashboards across an entire portfolio.

 How to collect space utilization data

-Accurate space utilization tracking requires layering multiple data sources.
+Accurate tracking requires layering sources.
 Here's what each provides and where it falls short.

 Badge access systems

-Badge data provides broad coverage across your portfolio, tracking when employees enter buildings or specific floors.
-It's the most widely adopted method (90% of organizations use it), but it only confirms presence.
-It doesn't capture desk-level usage or reveal which space types employees prefer.
+Badge data provides broad coverage across a portfolio, tracking when employees enter buildings or specific floors.
+At 92% adoption it's the most widely used method by a wide margin, and it only confirms presence.
+It captures nothing about desk-level usage or which space types employees prefer.

 Occupancy sensors